pyenv/pyenv/plugins/python-build/README.md

   checksum of the file to the mirror URL.
 * `PYTHON_BUILD_SKIP_MIRROR`, if set, forces python-build to download packages from their original source URLs instead of using a mirror.
+* `PYTHON_BUILD_SKIP_HOMEBREW`, if set, will not search for libraries installed by Homebrew on macOS.
 * `PYTHON_BUILD_ROOT` overrides the default location from where build definitions in `share/python-build/` are looked up.
 * `PYTHON_BUILD_DEFINITIONS` can be a list of colon-separated paths that get